-We can’t even add up all of the years of experience of the Sky Blue Outfitters LLC staff.
-It is well over 150 years combined in fly fishing and well over 75 years of guiding.
+We can’t even add up all of the years of experience of the Sky Blue Outfitters staff.
+It is well over 170 years combined in fly fishing, and well over 90 years of guiding.
+All here in Pennsylvania.
 No other guide service can make that claim.
 Come learn from our experience.

 Rick Nyles – Owner/Guide/Teacher/Presenter

 Rick Nyles guides full time and has been fly fishing for over forty years.
 Rick started guiding in 1999 (23 years, that’s a long time) and as the business grew Rick decided to start Sky Blue Outfitters LLC.
 Sky Blue has grown to a staff of eight (8) to support all aspects of fly fishing in Pennsylvania and beyond.
 Rick prides himself on being one of the best “Dry Fly” fishing guide you will find in Pennsylvania.
 It does not matter if you are a novice or experienced fly fisherman, Rick offers guided trips that will increase your understanding and skill level when fishing for rising trout.
 If you want to learn how to match the hatch, understand the feeding pattern, identifying the hatch, type of rise, when and where to cast, you have found the right guide.

-Rick will also teach you nymphing (old and new), wetfly and streamer techniques.
+Rick will also will teach you nymphing (old and new), wetfly and streamer techniques.
 His simple “back to basic” approach for fishermen who have forgotten what got them where they are today.
-Rick has fished from Montana and all along the east coast for trout, bass, seatrout, redfish, musky and smallmouth.

 Rick contributed to Bob Mallard’s book “50 Best Places Fly Fishing in the Northeast” and Tom Gilmore’s book “Flyfisher’s Guide to Pennsylvania”.
 And numerous articles in newspapers and magazines on Fly Tying, Eastern and Central PA Creeks and Hatches, just to name a few.